seba--/incremental/typecheck/README.md

 ## Artifact Contents

-We list the folders and files which are relevant for artifact evaluation:
+We list the folders and files which are relevant for artifact evaluation (the reader should be familiar with section 6 of our paper):

-* `./incremental.sh`: Invokes the incremental performance test suite (sec.
-6 in the paper).
+* `./incremental.sh`: Invokes the incremental performance test suite.
-* `./nonincremental.sh`: Invokes the nonincremental performance test suite (sec.
-6 in the paper)
+* `./nonincremental.sh`: Invokes the nonincremental performance test suite.
 * `./src/main/scala/`: The root directory of the artifact's Scala source code.
   * `benchmark/`: Sources of the performance evaluation.
     * `pcf/Nonincremental.scala`: Source of the nonincremental performance test suite.
     * `pcf/Incremental.scala`: Source of the incremental performance test suite.
   * `incremental/`: Source code of the incremental type checkers.
+    * `pcf/DownUpChecker.scala`: Implementation of the `DU` type checker.
+    * `pcf/BottomUpSolveEndChecker.scala`: Implementation of the `BU1` type checker.
+    * `pcf/BottomUpSometimesEagerSubstChecker.scala`: Implementation of the `BU2` and `BU4` checkers.
+    * `pcf/BottomUpEagerSubst.scala`: Implementation of the `BU3` type checker.
 * `./benchmark_paper/`: Contains the raw data files of our published performance results for reference.
 See below for an explanation of the data format.
 Note that we manually created Excel spreadsheet files (`*.xlsx`) from the raw data, where we added a `speed` column to compute the average time per node spent.